ReDI-School/ber-dcp-intro-to-computer-science/content/docs/python/intro_to_python.md

 ### Additional practice (all optional)

 - Modify your "greeter" using any of the concepts we discussed; perhaps include a conditional expression (i.e. only greet IF ...).
-- Try to write an evaluate any Python expressions that you saw in the silent teacher activity in the playground.
+- Try to write and evaluate any Python expressions that you saw in the silent teacher activity in the playground.
 - Write your own function to return or print some value.

 ## Extra resources and references from class